WorksApplications/office-maker-api/README.md

   - functions/authorizer/pubkey.pem
     - publickey which is used to decode token
   - functions/authorizer/guest_token.json
-    - this is special token for guest user
+    - special token for guest user
   - ProfileServiceRoot
     - URL for ProfileServiceRoot
-3. DynamoDB Initial Data
+3. DynamoDB Table Data
   - you can add inital data under ```migrations```

 ## How to run